stoyicker/ivv/README.md

 or [this other one](https://youtrack.jetbrains.com/issue/KT-26983)) but it could be considered.
 * Include assets for missing densities.
-Some assets are only present for mdpi densities, which will cause crashes in devices in lower resolution screen buckets and memory overhead to upscale the resource in device in higher resolution buckets (plus, in some cases, visual artifacts).
+Some assets are only present for mdpi densities, which will cause crashes in devices in lower resolution screen buckets and memory overhead to upscale the resource in devices in higher resolution buckets (plus, in some cases, visual artifacts).
 * Pull-to-refresh.
 * Crash reporting.
 * Module-specific dependency declaration of binaries: Non-project dependencies declared in